theabolton/abcdb/docs/project_description.rst

     editor, file upload, and URL retrieval with optional web-scraping ability.

+  * Strong deduplication capability, such that "musically indentical" instances of a song can be identified, while retaining the original versions for users who wish to explore their differences.

-  * Search facilities, beginning with a simple keyword search, and later extended to include regular expression searching, and searching by attributes such as meter, key, or melodic contour.
+  * Search facilities, beginning with a simple keyword search, and later extending to include regular expression searching, and searching by attributes such as meter, key, or melodic contour.

   * Retrieval functions, both for single songs, and selected subsets